grempe/tss-rb/README.md

 ([draft-mcgrew-tss-03.txt](http://tools.ietf.org/html/draft-mcgrew-tss-03)).
 This code would not have been possible without this very well designed and documented specification.
-Many examples of the relevant text from the specification has been used as comments to annotate this source code.
+Many examples of the relevant text from the specification have been used as comments to annotate this source code.

 Great respect to Sébastien Martini ([@seb-m](https://github.com/seb-m)) for his [seb-m/tss](https://github.com/seb-m/tss) Python implementation of TSS.
-It was invaluable as a real-world reference implementation of the TSS Internet-Draft when coding this version of the TSS in Ruby.
+It was invaluable as a real-world reference implementation of the TSS Internet-Draft.